acris17/knot/README.md

 ## Design Goals
 1. Minimal: Keep dependencies to a minimum.
-2. Modularity: Can add multiple commands in the future.
+2. Modularity: Can add features when needed.
 3. Portability: Attempts to run anywhere Go is supported.

 ## Name Origin